shivkumar98/Spring_and_Hibernate_Course/Section 3 - Database Access with Hibernate and JPA/README.md

 <br>

-# 🧠 3.10 Updating Objects with JPA
+# 🧠 3.11 Deleting Objects with JPA

 * We can delete a row from the DB by calling `entityManager.remove(object)`.